kbarratt12/Security-Projects/Wazuh Detection Engineering Lab/README.md

 ## What I'd Do Next

-**Build proper correlation.** The groundwork is there.
-The next step is writing custom Wazuh decoders to extract and normalize parent process fields from Sysmon events, then building correlation rules that group technique-level alerts by session.
-That turns this from a detection lab into something that behaves like a real SOC detection pipeline.
+**Build proper correlation.** The groundwork is there but the next step is writing custom Wazuh decoders to extract and normalize parent process fields from Sysmon events, then building correlation rules that group technique-level alerts by session.
+That would turn this from just a detection lab into something that behaves like a real SOC detection pipeline.

 **Tune Sysmon config.** The default Sysmon configuration generates far more noise than signal.
-A scoped config — one that captures what matters for ATT&CK coverage without logging every .NET optimizer process — would reduce disk pressure, improve alert quality, and make the findings easier to act on.
+A scoped config that captures what matters for ATT&CK coverage without logging every process would reduce disk pressure, improve alert quality, and make the findings easier to act on.

 **Add active response.** Wazuh supports automated response actions triggered by rule IDs.
 For high-confidence detections like LSASS dumping or log clearing, that means automatic process termination or host isolation rather than waiting for an analyst to respond.
 That's the step that takes detection into prevention.

 **Expand log sources.** This lab was Sysmon-only on a single Windows host.
 A more complete picture would include Windows Security Event logs for logon events and privilege use, PowerShell Script Block Logging for full command visibility, and network-level telemetry to catch C2 and exfiltration techniques that don't show up in process logs.

-**Implement log retention policy.** Running `logall` on a 30GB volume with no rotation isn't a storage config — it's a time bomb.
+**Implement log retention policy.** Running `logall` on a 30GB volume with no rotation should only be for short term testing and has to be disabled.
 A production-grade setup routes archives to cold storage, sets retention windows per data type, and monitors disk usage as part of SIEM health.
-That's the boring part of detection engineering that actually keeps the lights on.
+While it may be easy to overlook it is critical to preventing downtime.

 ---